bbarni2020/Addiction-app/README.md

 # 📱 Addiction Free

-This is a solution I’ve developed, designed to help people tackle addiction through accountability and daily motivation *iOS Only*
+-This is a solution I’ve developed, designed to help people tackle addiction through accountability and daily motivation *iOS Only*
-The *Screenshots* and the **Demo Video** are in the bottom of the readme.
+-The *Screenshots* and the **Demo Video** are in the bottom of the readme.

 ## 🖋️ App's Description